47degrees/typeclasses-in-fp-architecture/src/main/tut/presentation.md

 ## Lazy Evaluation ##

-When a computation returns the same value each time is invoked
+When a computation is evaluated only if needed

 ```tut:silent
 import scala.util.Try